dainst/arachnefrontend/README.md

 ## Deployment

-In order for AngularJS' HTML5 mode to work the use the following configurations:
+In order for AngularJS' HTML5 mode to work use the following configurations:

 ### nginx
 ```